Edgar Rice Burroughs who regularly

 OUT OF ARMY

 discharge.
 AS it seemed wholly unlikely that I should pass a physical examination

-for a commission, my father obtained my discharge from the Army through Secretary
+for a commission, my father obtained my discharge from the Army through

-Idaho.
+at Pocatello, Idaho.
 It was a stationery store with a large newstand and

 a cigar counter/.
 I had a newspaper route and I delivered newspapers myself

 on horseback.
 My store was not a howling success and I was certainly glad

-when the man from whom I had purchased it returned to Pocatello and wanted it back.
+when the man from whom I had purchased it returned to Pocatello and wanted

-I received a raise to $20.
+thereafter I received a raise to $20.
 Owing to the fact that we could eat

 as often as we pleased at my wife's mother's home or at my mother's, we

 ON GOLD DREDGE

 managing a gold dredge on the Snake River.
 We arrived on a freight wagon

 with a collie dog, and $40.
 Forty dollars did not seem much to get anywhere

 with, so I decided to enter a stud game at a local saloon and run my capital

 to the room we had rented, we still had the collie dog; otherwise we were

 brother got me a job as a railroad policeman in Salt Lake City.
 For the

-next several months I was kept busy rushing bums out of the railroad yards and off passenger
+next several months I was kept busy rushing bums out of the railroad yards

-us from asking for help.
+but pride kept us from asking for help.
 Neither of us knew much about anything

 that was practical, but we had to do everything ourselves, including the

 to do it myself.
 During those months, I half-soled my own shoes and did